 March 9 to July 29, 2007

-In their first museum collaboration, artists Virgil Marti and Pae White have transformed the Hirshhorn’s lobby into an immersive environment of color, light, and texture.
-The exhibition includes sculptures in the form of functional couches covered by rich tapestries that employ trompe l’oeil illusion; bright, ornate chandeliers; a boldly patterned window treatment; and dramatic gold “bone curtains.”
-Their work combines forms inspired by nature, such as flowers and antlers, with other unconventional design elements, including newspapers, aluminum foil, and macramé.
-Responding to the Museum’s late modernist architecture, the collaborators seamlessly create a space that evokes retro and contemporary design, as well as high art and popular culture.
-To hear the artists discussing their work, download the free Podcast.
+In their first museum collaboration, artists Virgil Marti and Pae White transformed the Hirshhorn’s lobby into an immersive environment of color, light, and texture.
+The exhibition included sculptures in the form of functional couches covered by rich tapestries that employed trompe l’oeil illusion; bright, ornate chandeliers; a boldly patterned window treatment; and dramatic gold “bone curtains.”
+The artists’ work combined forms inspired by nature, such as flowers and antlers, with other unconventional design elements, including newspapers, aluminum foil, and macramé.
+Responding to the Museum’s Late Modernist architecture, the collaborators seamlessly created a space that evoked both retro and contemporary design, as well as high art and popular culture.
+(To hear the artists discussing their work, download the free podcast.)

-Support for Directions—Virgil Marti and Pae White is generously provided by the Trellis Fund.
-Additional support is provided by the Durfee Foundation, Carol and Arthur Goldberg, and Nancy and Stanley Singer.
+Support for Directions: Virgil Marti and Pae White was generously provided by the Trellis Fund.
+Additional support was provided by the Durfee Foundation, Carol and Arthur Goldberg, and Nancy and Stanley Singer.